-- i) All I.W.T.
-Program applications (and subsequent activity documentation, including required reporting elements) initiated from November 16, 2009 forward must be entered in the IWTS of Illinois workNet. - ii) The W.D.D. staff is responsible for the submission of all training program project plans and other required reporting elements. - c) I.W.T.
-Approval Process - i) The W.D.D. is responsible for the review and approval of all I.W.T. applications and projects. - d) Matching and Allowable Costs - i) Matching Requirements: - Employers participating in the program are required to provide matching support (inkind or direct financial support) for the costs of providing the training to incumbent workers.
+- i.
+All I.W.T.
+Program applications (and subsequent activity documentation, including required reporting elements) initiated from November 16, 2009, forward must be entered in the IWTS of Illinois workNet. - ii.
+The W.D.D. staff is responsible for the submission of all training program project plans and other required reporting elements.

+c.
+I.W.T.
+Approval Process

+i.
+The W.D.D. is responsible for the review and approval of all I.W.T. applications and projects.

+d.
+Matching and Allowable Costs

-- (2) The employer match should not be included in the calculation of project cost included in the Project Plan. - (3) All matching contributions must clearly relate to I.W.T. - (a) All costs must meet the requirements described in 29 CFR 97.24, Matching and Cost Sharing. - (b) There is no maximum limit to the amount of matching contributions an employer may provide. - (c) All matching contribution levels for each employer will be determined on a prorated scale based on the ratio of overall project costs and may be negotiable. - (d) All matching contribution levels for each employer will be determined on a scale based on the of the company based on number of employees. - (i) The type of match, either in cash or in-kind, is fairly evaluated and follows the specified non-federal share (match) requirements below: - 1.
-Ten percent (10%) of the cost, for employers with not more than 50 employees; - 2.
-Twenty-five percent (25%) of the cost, for employers with more than 50 employees, but not more than 100 employees; or - 3.
-Fifty percent (50%) of the cost, for employers with more than 100 employees. - (4) The match paid by an employer or group of employers may include the amount of wages paid by the employer(s) to an incumbent worker while the incumbent worker is attending a training program and may include other in-kind contributions. - ii) Allowable Costs - (1) Allowable costs must be reasonable and necessary for the conduct of the training. - (2) Costs that may be reimbursed through the grant or used as the matching contribution, include: - (a) Training development, - (b) Instructor wages, - (c) Tuition, - (d) Training materials and supplies, - (e) Fees required to complete training, - (f) Travel for trainers and participants beyond normal commute, - (g) Training facility cost (on- or off-site), - (h) Cost for use of the firm's equipment during training, and - (i) Fees for technical or professional certifications and/or licensures. - (3) Participant wages while in training may be used to meet the employer's match requirement but are not reimbursable costs to the WIOA grant; fringe benefits are neither reimbursable nor applicable to the employer's match - (4) Costs associated with supportive services are not reimbursable under Lake County I.W.T. programs.
+- i.
+Matching Requirements: - (1) Employers participating in the program are required to provide matching support (in-kind or direct financial support) for the costs of providing the training to incumbent workers. - (2) The employer match should not be included in the calculation of project cost included in the Project Plan. - (3) All matching contributions must clearly relate to I.W.T. - a.
+All costs must meet the requirements described in 29 CFR 97.24, Matching and Cost Sharing. - b.
+There is no maximum limit to the amount of matching contributions an employer may provide. - c.
+All matching contribution levels for each employer will be determined on a prorated scale based on the ratio of overall project costs and may be negotiable. - All matching contribution levels for each employer will be determined on a scale based on the number of employees. - i.
+The type of match, either in cash or in-kind, is fairly evaluated and follows the specified nonfederal share (match) requirements below: - Ten percent (10%) of the cost, for employers with not more than 50 employees; - 2.
+Twenty-five percent (25%) of the cost, for employers with more than 50 employees, but not more than 100 employees; or ii.
+Allowable Costs

+- 3. Fifty percent (50%) of the cost, for employers with more than 100 employees. - (4) The match paid by an employer or group or employers may include the amount of wages paid by the employer(s) to an incumbent worker while the incumbent worker is attending a training program and may include other in-kind contributions.

+- (1) (1) Allowable costs must be reasonable and necessary for the conduct of the training. - (2) Costs that may be reimbursed through the grant or used as the matching contribution, include: - a.
+Training development, - b.
+Instructor wages, - c.
+Tuition, - d.
+Training materials and supplies, - e.
+Fees required to complete training, - f.
+Travel for trainers and participants beyond normal commute, - g.
+Training facility cost (on- or off-site), - h.
+Cost for use of the firm's equipment during training, and - Fees for technical or professional certifications and/or licensures. - (3) Participant wages while in training may be used to meet the employer's match requirement but are not reimbursable costs to the WIOA grant; fringe benefits are neither reimbursable nor applicable to the employer's match - (4) Costs associated with supportive services are not reimbursable under Lake County I.W.T. programs.

-e) Programmatic Reporting
+e.
+Programmatic Reporting

-i) The W.D.D. is responsible for reporting on I.W.T.
-Programs on a quarterly basis.

-ii) Quarterly reports are to be completed in the Illinois workNet system within 30 days from the end of each quarter.
+- i.
+The W.D.D. is responsible for reporting on I.W.T.
+Programs on a quarterly basis. - ii.
+Quarterly reports are to be completed in the Illinois workNet system within 30 days from the end of each quarter.

-f) Eligibility and Performance
+f.
+Eligibility and Performance

-- i) Incumbent workers are not required to be determined WIOA eligible, thus they are not considered WIOA participants.
-As a result, they will not be counted toward local performance standards. - ii) However, all I.W.T.
+- Incumbent workers are not required to be determined WIOA eligible, thus they are not considered WIOA participants.
+As a result, they will not be counted toward local performance standards. - ii.
+However, all I.W.T.
 Program and employee data are reported in the IWTS of Illinois workNet.